jhudsl/GDSCN_Book_swirl/docs/no_toc/02-student_instructions.md

 *Estimated time: 20 min*

 1. Open RStudio.
-1. In the R console window, type the following commands to load the swirl package:
+1. In the R console window, type the following commands to load the `swirl` package:

     ```
     library(swirl)
     swirl()
     ```

-1. Install the course “**R Programming: The basics of programming in R**”, by following the instructions provided by swirl.
+1. Install the course “**R Programming: The basics of programming in R**”, by following the instructions provided by `swirl`.
     a.
 Enter your name.
     a.
 Press `ENTER`.
     a.
 Enter `1`, `2`, or `3`.